Erik Helland

-Erik Helland (born May 16, 1980) is a lawyer and a former Republican member of the Iowa House of Representatives.
-He represented the 69th district, which includes Grimes, Johnston, Polk City, Saylorville, Alleman, Elkhart, and parts of Sheldahl, from 2009 to 2013.
-He was the state director for Tim Pawlenty's 2012 presidential campaign in Iowa.
+Erik Helland (born May 16, 1980) is a lawyer and a former Republican member of the Iowa House of Representatives (2008-2013).
+In 2023, Governor Kim Reynolds appointed him Chair of the Iowa Utilities Board.

-Early life and career
+Early life and education

 Erik Helland grew up on his family's farm.
 He graduated from Ballard High School and then went on to earn his undergraduate degree in biochemistry and molecular biology and his Juris Doctor from Drake University.
-He works for a bank as a compliance officer.
-He is a former president of the Grimes Lions club and a former board member of the Des Moines Young Variety.
-He attends St. Peter’s Lutheran Church.